mz3r0/txtbuilder/README.md

 Prompt the user for any text input and display a message.
 Execution stops, text is entered and by default it is sent as is to output.
 Example: `~ Genres ~` will print `Genres:` and wait for user input.

-Function wrapping works in different ways depending on which `~` it is applied on.
+**Important**: Function wrapping works in different ways depending on which `~` it is applied on.
 Function wrap on the starting `~` will apply the transformations to the displayed message.
 Do it on the ending `~` and the changes are made to the user's input.
 Both can also be done, as show below.
-Function wrapping works inside user prompts too.
+It even works inside user prompts.

 Example: